St. Joseph, Wedding: History

 Damage in World War II was mostly repaired in 1948 and 1949.
 The paintings on the ceiling and walls were not restored because tastes had changed.
 The high pyramid roofs of the towers were replaced by rather flat roofs.
 Some features of the interior were retained, but not all were restored to their original state.

-In 1995 the crypt, which was destroyed by bombing in 1945, was made a memorial site for victims of the war and for the priest Max Josef Metzger, who had been executed in 1944; the park opposite the church is named after him.
+In 1995 the crypt, which was destroyed by bombing in 1945, was made a memorial site for victims of the war and for the priest Max Josef Metzger, who suffered martyrdom in 1944; the park opposite the church is named after him.
 The original high altar, which had also been destroyed, was replaced by a redesigned altar area in 1990.
 At the beginning of the 21st century the original painting of the interior was restored, retaining a Gesamtkunstwerk of the Beuron Art School.

 From 2018 the church served as the interim cathedral for Berlin during the restoration of St. Hedwig's Cathedral.
 The parish became part of a larger parish, St. Elisabeth, together with St. Aloysius, St. Laurentius, St. Paulus, St. Petrus and St. Sebastian in November 2019.